satelleyet/resgu/README.md

 Initial Setup:

 There is a very small amount of setup that needs to be done to get the utility to work properly.

-1. Placing resgu and the required files.
+1. Placing resgu and the required files in the appropriate directory

 The resgu executable can only be executed from a users home/user/resgu directory.
 For instance if I'm logging into the central server as the user "someuser1", then the resgu executable and it's required files must be in the "/home/someuser1/resgu" directory.